-Hughes' ashes were interred beneath the entrance of the Arthur Schomburg Center for Research in Black Culture in Harlem.
+Hughes' ashes were interred beneath the entrance of the Schomburg Center for Research in Black Culture in Harlem.
 The inscription marking the spot features a line from Hughes' poem "The Negro Speaks of Rivers."
 It reads: "My soul has grown deep like the rivers."

 Hughes' Harlem home, on East 127th Street, received New York City Landmark status in 1981 and was added to the National Register of Places in 1982.
 Volumes of his work continue to be published and translated throughout the world.